5 TCM Tips for Spring

 Here are a few tips to help you (and your Liver 😊) this spring:

 Get acupuncture!
-Acupuncture has the ability to relax the muscles, reduce the physical effects of stress, relieve headaches, and calm anxiety by bringing the Liver energy back into balance.
-For those who suffer from seasonal allergies this time of year acupuncture can open the nasal passages, reduce sinus pressure, relieve sinus headaches, calm the body’s inflammatory response, and stop itching.
+Acupuncture can relax the muscles, reduce the physical effects of stress, relieve headaches, and calm anxiety by bringing the Liver energy back into balance.
+For those who suffer from seasonal allergies this time of year, acupuncture can open the nasal passages, reduce sinus pressure, relieve sinus headaches, calm the body’s inflammatory response, and stop itching.

 Incorporate sour foods into your regular diet.
-Sour is the flavor associated with this time of year and has the ability to soothe the Liver qi.
-Some examples of sour foods that have an effect on the Liver are plum, lemon, apple, orange, kiwi, cranberry, and tangerine.
+Sour is the flavor associated with this time of year as it influences the Liver and Gall Bladder.
+Sour foods that soothe the Liver include plum, lemon, apple, orange, kiwi, cranberry, and tangerine.

 Thanks for stopping by!
 If you enjoyed these TCM health tips feel free to share them with a friend.